-- (1) Customers with stand-alone storage that is sized not to exceed 115% of the customer's peak hourly consumption load will be compensated at the Value Stack minus the Environmental credit and the CDG Community Credit for all excess generation. - (2) Customers with stand-alone storage that is sized at 115% or above of the customer's peak hourly consumption load shall be compensated at SC-11 Rates for all excess generation. - (1)(3) For customers who pair energy storage systems with eligible electric generating equipment ("Hybrid Facility"), the Authority will calculate the Environmental Component Credit and the CDG Community Credit, pursuant to the rules set forth below.
+- (1) Customers with stand-alone storage that is sized not to exceed 115% of the customer's peak hourly consumption load may be on any rate for which they qualify and will be compensated at the Value Stack minus the Environmental credit and the CDG Community Credit for all excess generation. - (2) Customers with stand-alone storage that is sized at 115% or above of the customer's peak hourly consumption must be on a qualifying Time Of Use rate and will be compensated at the Value Stack minus the Environmental credit and the CDG Community Credit for all excess generation. - (3) For customers who pair energy storage systems with eligible electric generating equipment ("Hybrid Facility"), the Authority will calculate the Environmental Component Credit and the CDG Community Credit, pursuant to the rules set forth below.
 All other Value Stack components, including Energy Component Credit, Capacity Component Credit, DRV Component Credit, and LSRV Component Credit, will be calculated as specified in section I.C.18.c).(4) above.
-Consistent with section I.C.18.c).(3), the Environmental Component Credit will only be provided where the electric generating equipment is eligible to receive Tier 1 RECs.
+Consistent with section I.C.18.c).(3), the Environmental Component Credit will only be provided where the electric generating equipment is eligible to receive Tier 1 RECs, the Community Credit will only be provided for eligible customers and consistent with the Community Cred rate applicable to the customer and the Capacity Component will be calculated based on Alternative 1, Alternative 2 or Alternative 3 based on customer election.